Archer-Daniels-Midland Co at BMO Capital Markets Growth & ESG Co

-Kenneth Bryan Zaslow - BMO Capital Markets Equity Research - MD of Food & Agribusiness Research and Food & Beverage Analyst
+Kenneth Bryan Zaslow - BMO Capital Markets Equity Research - MD of Food & Agribusiness Research and Senior Equity Food & Beverage Analyst

-Good morning.
-My name is Ken Zaslow.
-I'm the food and agri business analyst at BMO Capital Markets.
+Welcome back, everybody.
+Good morning, Vikram and Alison.
+We're so glad that you both are here to discuss the overarching role of sustainability for ADM.

-First and foremost, I want to thank our panelists for taking the time to share their insights with us today.
-Second, I'm excited to host the renewable diesel panel.
-There's a substantial increase in renewable diesel demand and capacity likely we will have in ripple effect across the entire food supply chain and agri business sector for years to come.
-Third, we're fortunate to have 3 of the foremost experts with different perspectives on the future of renewable diesel and its implications.
+Following more than 20 years in the financial leadership positions at both ADM and General Motors, Vikram has been pointed CFO at ADM earlier this year.
+He remains relentlessly focused on sustainability and growth as ADM continues to navigate an unprecedented environment and reap the rewards of growth and cost efficiency investments.

-Let me just provide a brief background for each of the panelists.
-We have Randy Stuewe, CEO and Chairman of Darling.
-Randy has been and continues to be a visionary within the renewable fuels industry.
-Specifically, Darling continues to enhance its position within renewable diesel through its integrated business model, has become the largest, most efficient, low-cost producer o
+And Alison, as Chief Sustainability Officer for nearly 5 years, continues to position ADM to have a social and environmental impact on our global scale.
+In fact, under her leadership, ADM accelerated its non-deforestation commitment, announced a new goal to reduce Scope 3 greenhouse gas emissions by 25% by 2035.
+Previously, Alison had been Vice President for Sustainability at Siemens and served as Chief Counsel to the U.S. Senate Environmental and Public Works Comm

-Archer-Daniels-Midland Co at BMO Capital Markets Growth & ESG Conference (Virtual) - Renewable Diesel Panel Transcript
+Archer-Daniels-Midland Co at BMO Capital Markets Growth & ESG Conference (Virtual) Transcript

 |Access to All Earning Calls and Stock Analysis